jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Conclusion

-Hopefully this gave an impression of how *class* notation might be used in the Circular language.
+Hopefully this gave an impression of how *class* notation might look in the Circular language.

 [back](..)